-The GAPS diet actually has two phases — the Intro and the Full.
+Well, the GAPS Diet has 2 phases — the Intro and the Full.

 The Intro GAPS Diet

-Unfortunately, these released toxins cause increased allergies, rashes, headaches, fatigue… basically bad stuff that can be quite difficult to go through.
-On top of that, some people also suffer with extreme boredom from food and/or lack of energy.
+Unfortunately, these released toxins can cause increased allergies, rashes, headaches, fatigue, lack of energy… And on top of all that, some people also suffer extreme boredom from the limited selection of allowed foods.

 The Full GAPS Diet

-The Full GAPS diet should be followed for a longer period of time.
-Dr. Natasha recommends at least two years, but I know of people who've done it for 6 weeks.
-It really depends on the severity and need for gut healing.
+Dr. Natasha recommends at least 2 years for the Full GAPS Diet, although I know people who've done it for 6 weeks.
+It depends on the severity and need for gut healing.

-People come off Full GAPS by introducing select sprouted “grains” like buckwheat and quinoa, eating only small amounts and seeing what can be tolerated without an onset of symptoms.
+When it's time to come off Full GAPS, people may slowly introduce sprouted “grains” such as buckwheat and quinoa.
+They eat only small amounts, seeing what is tolerated without an onset of symptoms.

 The GAPS Diet — whether Intro or Full — is not meant to be a permanent diet.
 It's meant for healing so that a person can eat most, if not all traditional foods, again.
 This doesn't always happen for everyone, but for most it is a common goal.